breelabs/breelabs.io/blog/category/videos.md

 ---
 layout: blog_by_category
-title: 'Articles by category: Video Blogs'
+title: 'Articles by category: More Video Blogs'
-description: "Articles by category: Tips And Tricks - Grove Technologies - Washington DC's best Mac Support company for Digital Agencies"
+description: "Maximize your business potential with insights from the Breelabs Blog.
+Find expert tips on entrepreneurship, business growth, and startup strategies."
 category: videos
 permalink: "/blog/category/videos/"
 image: /images/blog_cat/video.png